Local government in Scotland: Modern history

 Between 1890 and 1975 local government in Scotland was organised with county councils (including four counties of cities) and various lower-level units.
 Between 1890 and 1929, there were parish councils and town councils, but with the passing of the Local Government (Scotland) Act 1929, the functions of parish councils were passed to larger district councils and a distinction was made between large burghs (i.e. those with a population of 20,000 or more) and small burghs.
 This system was further refined by the passing of the Local Government (Scotland) Act 1947.

 Effective from 1975, the Local Government (Scotland) Act 1973 passed by the Conservative government of Edward Heath introduced a system of two-tier local government in Scotland (see Local government areas of Scotland 1973 to 1996), divided between large regional councils and smaller district councils.
 The only exceptions to this were the three island councils, Western Isles, Shetland and Orkney which had the combined powers of regions and districts.
 The Conservative government of John Major (1990–1997) decided to abolish this system and merge their powers into new unitary authorities.
 The new councils vary wildly in size – some are the same as counties, such as Clackmannanshire, some are the same as former districts, such as Inverclyde, and some are the same as the former regions, such as Highland.
 The changes took effect in 1996 with shadow councillors elected in 1995 to oversee the smooth transition of control.

 In 2007, council elections moved to the single transferable vote system, with wards represented by either three or four councillors.
 The transition has resulted in no uncontested seats and has ended single-party controlled councils.
 In 2016, there were ward boundary changes in 25 local authority areas, following the Scottish Government accepting some of the recommendations of Local Government Boundary Commission for Scotland.

 The Islands (Scotland) Act 2018 and the Scottish Elections (Reform) Act 2020 have given Boundaries Scotland increased flexibility to vary the size of wards.
 Mainland wards may now have between 2 and 5 councillors, and single councillor wards are permitted where such a ward includes an inhabited island.

+In September 2026 the Scottish Government launched a review into local government in Scotland, based on an initial proposal of 6-10 regions focussed on strategic decision-making, with the regions being subdivided into a total of 120-160 "community authorities" focused on local decision-making.